Picking the right name

-What to call the little soul growing inside you can cause problems before he and she is even born.
-Finding a name that both Mum and Dad agree on can be much harder than you ever imagined.
+What to call the little person growing inside you can cause problems before he and she is even born.
+Finding a name that both parents agree on can be much harder than you ever imagined.
 But at least if you start discussing it early, you may just about find one you both like – at least for your first baby!

 The style of name: what kind of names do you actually like?

-Do you favour the biblical or religious (David, Mary or Mohammed) or contemporary (Scarlet, Lola or Ethan)?
-Remember that fashions can change (there are an awful lot of children, born in the late 80s, who are called Kylie and Jason).
+Do you favour biblical or religious (David, Mary or Mohammed) or contemporary (Scarlet, Lola or Ethan)?
+Remember that fashions can change - there are an awful lot of adults, born in the late 80s, who are called Kylie and Jason.

-Do you want something unusual (actress Gretchen Mol has just given birth to her son, Ptolemy John) or something where the child will easily fit in?
+Do you want something unusual (actress Gretchen Mol has a son named Ptolemy John, while Gwyneth Paltrow has an Apple) or something where the child will easily fit in?
 Jack has been the most popular name in the UK since the start of the 21st century.
 But if it’s a name you love, then you might have to get used to hearing your child called by his first name and the first initial of his surname!

 Strange spellings

 Does your Rebekkah really have to be spelt like that?
 Couldn’t a more traditional spelling do?
-After all, the sound of the name remains the same.
-And it's your child who'll have to live with the misspellings, not you.
+After all, the sound of the name remains the same, and your child will have to spell their name out constantly for the rest of their life.

 Surname sounds

-It’s sensible to sound out the name you’ve chosen for your child along with his surname (and remember that this may not be your surname, but your partner’s).
+It’s sensible to sound out the name you’ve chosen for your child along with their surname (and remember that this may not be your surname, but your partner’s).

 For example, Jack may be your most favourite name, but does Jack Jackson really sound that great?
 If nothing else, it makes you sound pretty unoriginal.
 What about Ruby Reed or Claire Blair?
 Rhyming names are rarely a good idea, but longer names often sound good with short surnames.